CTCycle/FAIRS-roulette-agent/README.md

 **5) Exit:** close the program immediately

 ### 4.2 Resources
+This folder organizes data and results across various stages of the project, such as data validation, model training, and evaluation.
+By default, all data is stored within an SQLite database; however, users have the option to export data into separate CSV files if desired.
+To visualize and interact with SQLite database files, we recommend downloading and installing the DB Browser for SQLite, available at: https://sqlitebrowser.org/dl/.

+The directory structure includes the following folders:

 - **checkpoints:**  pretrained model checkpoints are stored here, and can be used either for resuming training or performing inference with an already trained model.

-- **dataset:** stores roulette extraction series through the file *FAIRS_dataset.csv*.
+- **database:** Processed data and validation results will be stored centrally within the main database *FEXT_database.db*.
+All associated metadata will be promptly stored in *database/metadata*.
+For image training data, ensure all image files are placed in *database/images*, adhering to specified formats (.jpeg or .png).
+Graphical validation outputs will be saved separately within *database/validation*.
+Stores roulette extraction series through the file *FAIRS_dataset.csv*.

-- **predictions:** this is where roulette predictions are stored in .csv format, and where the file holding past extraction to start predictions from is stored (*FAIRS_predictions.csv*).
+- **inference:** this is where roulette predictions are stored in .csv format, and where the file holding past extraction to start predictions from is stored (*FAIRS_predictions.csv*).

 - **logs:** log files are saved here

-- **validation:** Used to save the results of data validation processes.
-This helps in keeping track of validation metrics and logs.
+- **templates:** reference template files can be found here

 ## 5. Configurations
 For customization, you can modify the main configuration parameters using *settings/configurations.json*